kroxylicious/kroxylicious/kubernetes-examples/envelope-encryption/README.md

    ```shell { prompt="Now let's consume the same record via the proxy.
 This time we'll see the plain-text of the record as Kroxylicious will have decrypted it." }
    kaf -b minikube:30192 consume trades
    ```
+6. Additionally, we can view metrics using `curl minikube:30090/metrics` which will expose some counters exposing the total number of vault operations.